pramsey/crunchyblog/remote-file-load/index2.md

 GDAL isn't restricted just to spreadsheet style files, it can also read into more complex files, like SQLite database files.

 For example, there is a SQLite example file at https://www.sqlitetutorial.net/wp-content/uploads/2018/03/chinook.zip

+Note that the file is both **remote** and **zipped**.
+Fortunately, in addition to `/vsicurl/` for the HTTP request, GDAL also provides us with `/vsizip/` to treat a zip file as a virtual directory.

-We can test our access as usual with `ogrinfo`.
+We can test our access as usual with `ogrinfo`, combining the `/vsicurl/` and `/vsizip/` virtual file systems.

 ```
 ogrinfo /vsizip/vsicurl/https://www.sqlitetutorial.net/wp-content/uploads/2018/03/chinook.zip/chinook.db